RakhithJK/dbeaver-dbeaver-wiki/Data-migration.md

 **Truncate data load table before load**|Select this check-box only if you want all the data be cleared from the target table.
 Be very careful with this option!
 **Open new connections**|Use this option to speed up data transfer.
 If selected, a new connection will be opened and data transfer will not interfere with other calls to the database where data is being transferred to.
 **Use transactions**|This option allows to speed up data transfer and to define the number of rows for each transaction by setting **Commit after insert of** parameter.
-**Open table editor on finish**|If selected, the table editor to be opened when data tanfer is over.
+**Open table editor on finish**|If selected, the table editor to be opened when data transfer is over.
 **Show finish message**|If selected, a notification message will be shown when transfer is over.

 ## Step 5: Confirm